-New Citroen C4 Cactus EV: specs and on-sale date
+New Citroen C4 electric: specs and on-sale date

-The platform is able to take full electrification, and that means that an electric Cactus will go on sale alongside more conventional petrol-engined models as soon as the new range is launched.
+The platform is able to take full electrification, and that means that an electric C4 will go on sale alongside conventional petrol and diesel-engined versions as soon as the new range is launched.

 As yet, we have no idea what drivetrain will feature.
 What we have a better idea of is how the new C4 might look, as it’s said to be based on the CXPERIENCE concept from the 2016 Paris Motor Show (pictured).